How to Write an Artist Bio That Gets You Booked

 Your fans want the story.
 The journey.
 The meaning behind the music.
 The personal details that make you feel real and relatable.

 Your bio in your EPK is not written for your fans.
 It is written for a venue booker, a festival programmer, a journalist, or a booking agent who has fifteen EPKs to review before lunch.
 They want to know what you sound like, where you fit in, and whether you are worth their time.
 In that order.
+If you want to see exactly what those people are scanning for, What Booking Agents Actually Want to See in an EPK breaks it down.

 Write for that person first.
 Everything else is secondary.